Raddzor01/usof-backend/README.md

 # Usof-backend

-API for a future question and answer service forprofessional and enthusiast programmers - usof.
+API for a web forum service.

 ## Installation

 Follow these steps to set up and run the project locally: